google/triggerator/README.md

 ```
 git clone https://github.com/google/triggerator.git
 ```
+or use this wizard:
 [![Try It In Google Cloud Shell](http://gstatic.com/cloudssh/images/open-btn.svg)](https://console.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https%3A%2F%2Fgithub.com%2Fgoogle%2Ftriggerator&cloudshell_tutorial=README.md)
+(in this case we'll need to choose a project after the repository is cloned - `gcloud config set project YOUR_PROJECT`)

 ### Automated installation
 Run `scripts/setup.sh` script in Cloud Shell within the cloned repository.

-Please note currently `setup.sh` works only on Linux (won't work on MacOS).
+Please note that currently `setup.sh` works only on Linux (won't work on MacOS).
 You can run it from your local machine (just set your project `gcloud config set project PROJECT_ID` and login `glcloud auth login` as a project owner/editor), but it was not tested much.
 So running the script in Cloud Shell is a recommended approached.

-Please note that you still need to add application service account (PROJECT_ID@appspot.gserviceaccount.com) to your DV360 account manually.
+You still need to add application service account (PROJECT_ID@appspot.gserviceaccount.com) to your DV360 account manually.

 Open the app (you can see the url by executing `gcloud app browse`).
-If you get 'You don't have access' error just wait a bit.
+If you get 'You don't have access' error just wait a little bit and retry.

 ### Manual installation
-You can

 * Copy `backend/app.yaml.copy` to `backend/app.yaml`
 * Create a new spreadsheet - go http://sheet.new
 * Rename default sheet 'Sheet1' to 'Main'